 BECAUSE OF THE STAY-AT-HOME RESTRICTIONS & KAFB FACILITY CLOSURES (I.E., MVC) DUE TO THE CORONAVIRUS PANDEMIC, THE CORONADO THUNDERBIRDS WERE UNABLE TO MEET IN PERSON.

-Program, Tuesday, June 9th: VIA ZOOM – John M. Taylor spoke to us about the “History of Railroading in New Mexico” and gave us an update on the progress to restore the AT&SF 2926 Steam Locomotive to running condition.
+Program, Tuesday, June 9th: VIA ZOOM – “History of Railroading in New Mexico” by John M. Taylor.
+Mr. Taylor also gave us an update on the progress to restore the AT&SF 2926 Steam Locomotive to running condition.

-Program, Tuesday, July 14th: VIA ZOOM, after the Business Meeting: Coronado Thunderbirds member, Roger M. Zimmerman, PhD, PE, will speak on his latest book, “A History Lover’s Guide to Albuquerque.”
+Program, Tuesday, July 14th: VIA ZOOM, after the Business Meeting – “A History Lover’s Guide to Albuquerque” by Coronado Thunderbirds member, Roger M. Zimmerman, PhD, PE, based on his new book of the same title.

 From amazon.com: This tour of New Mexico’s largest city goes beyond the traditional guidebook to offer a historical journal through an area rich with diverse cultures and their fascinating past.
 The journey through time starts with the settlement of Native Americans in pueblos along the Rio Grande and then initiatives by Spain to settle and convert the region.
 Visit Old Town Plaza, where trade from the El Camino Real and Santa Fe Trails flourished.
 Look around lesser-known sites, including railroad depot facilities, major military landmarks and nostalgic Route 66.
 Join author and local history lover Roger Zimmerman as he carefully curates an expedition through each era of Albuquerque’s history and its most beloved sites.